phreborn/MLntuple/README.md

 Use the setup script to setup things required for running `source setup.sh`

-Setup any ROOT release (prefereably newer than v6.10) and execute the following
+To run the script execute the following

 ` python fw2_hhml.py -s branchList.txt <rootFile1>,<rootFile2>`